 Let the cubes completely freeze.
 You don’t want to leave the cubes in the tray where they’ll be exposed to air and dry out or absorb rogue flavors from your freezer.
 So, once they’re frozen you will want to transfer them to a freezer bag.
 Make sure to label and date the bag.
 You could also record the volume of the cubes on the bag so that it’s always right there where you can find it.
 If the cubes are stuck in the tray, just let it sit for a minute or so and the outside edges will melt a little and they should loosen right up.

 Transfer the cubes to the freezer bag and then pop them back in the freezer.
 Now you have buttermilk ready to go whenever you need it!

-I thawed out some buttermilk cubes to make these Whole Wheat Oatmeal Pancakes and it worked beautifully!
+I thawed out some buttermilk cubes to make Whole Wheat Oatmeal Pancakes and it worked beautifully!
 The buttermilk separates a little when thawing, but a quick stir mixes it right back up (buttermilk tends to separate when refrigerated, too).